PortBench

 Interactive Market Snapshot

 183 instruments across 6 asset classes, daily data 2015–2025.
 Each monthly snapshot includes macro indicators, per-asset price summaries, and cross-class correlations.
 Select a date to see the full snapshot.
+To keep the layout compact, the six asset class tables are collapsed by default: click any class header to expand and inspect its representative tickers.

-Loading market data…
+Loading market snapshots…

 Number of unique tickers/series per asset class.